 * VW to replace HR chief at Friday board meeting -sources

-BERLIN/HAMBURG, April 11 (Reuters) - Volkswagen will give labour leaders a management board seat as part of a broad agreement to win approval for Herbert Diess as the German carmaker's new chief executive, sources said on Wednesday.
+BERLIN/HAMBURG, April 11 (Reuters) - Volkswagen will hand labour leaders a management board seat as part of a broader pact to unlock structural reforms and win backing for Herbert Diess as new chief executive, sources said on Wednesday.

-Europe's largest automotive group is poised to replace group chief executive Matthias Mueller this week with Diess, a cost-cutter hired in 2015 from BMW as it seeks fresh impetus for its recovery from an emissions scandal.
+Europe's largest carmaker is poised to replace Mueller this week with VW brand chief Herbert Diess, seeking to inject fresh impetus to its recovery from an emissions scandal.